GENI-NSF/geni-tools/README-omni.txt

 Each resource in an omnispec is referred to as an OmniResource.
-Each OmniResource has a name, a description, a type, booleans indicating whether the resource is allocated and whether the request wants to allocate it, and then hashes for options and misc fields.
+Each OmniResource has a name, a description, a type, booleans indicating whether the resource is allocated and whether the request wants to allocate it, and then dictionaries for options and misc fields.

 == Omni as a Library ==

-The omni.py file can be imported as a library, allowing Omni to front for other user tools.
-To do so, import omni and use the omni.call function.
+The omni.py file can be imported as a library, allowing other user tools to front for Omni.
+To do so, import omni and use the omni.call function. e.g.:
-EG:
   User does:
 {{{
     myscript.py -f my_sfa --myScriptPrivateOption doNativeList <slicename>